luxonis/depthai-hardware/SoMs/OAK-SoM-Pro/README.md

 [Documentation here](https://docs.luxonis.com/projects/hardware/en/latest/pages/BW2099.html)

-CONTENTS:
+If you are interested in integrating DepthAI into your product, see [documentation here](https://docs.luxonis.com/projects/hardware/en/latest/pages/guides/integrating_depthai_into_products.html).

+### Contents

 - Connector interface pinout (OAK-SoM-Pro_IO_TABLE.xlsx)
 - OAK-SoM-Pro SoM symbol & footprint in Altium 20.0.13 SchLib and PcbLib (OAK-SoM-Pro_libs.zip)
   - please note that two 100pin connector used for OAK-SoM-Pro modules, regarding that you will find two schematic components in .SchLib file and two PCB components in .PcbLib file, you should align those on PCB at center point on Assembly layer
 - OAK-SoM-Pro production step file for mechanical integration (OAK-SoM-Pro .step)
 - OAK-SoM-Pro production step file for mechanical integration w/out eMMC  (OAK-SoM-Pro_no_eMMC.step)
 - OAK-SoM-Pro_wHS.step file has integrated heatsink and includes all components